1973 Nantes mid-air collision: Report

-The accident was investigated by French air accident body, the Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile.
+The accident was investigated by French air accident body, the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA).
 Its report identified difficulties in communication between the flight crew of the Convair CV-990 and air traffic control as well as procedural errors from both parties.
 The crew's unilateral decision to turn the aircraft brought it into the path of the DC-9.
 ATC had assumed a time-based separation of the two aircraft at the same flight level.

 In popular culture

 The event is briefly mentioned in the MSNBC/The Weather Channel documentary series Why Planes Crash, during the first season episode "Collision Course".
 The episode features an interview with survivor Betty Barrett who shows images of the CV-990's damaged wing after landing.